alyssaweiglein/traveling-salesman/README.md

 5. Press 'run'

 ## 👩🏻‍💻 Navigation
-1. Follow the prompts in the terminal.
+1. Follow the prompts in the terminal
   * Enter '1' to check the status of a package by ID
     * Enter 'Package ID' (1-40)
     * Enter time HH:MM:SS
     * See delivery status of specified package
   * Enter '2' to check the status of all packages
     * Enter time HH:MM:SS
     * See delivery status of all packages

 ## ⚡️Technologies Used
 * Python